lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 [![gcp-pipelines-api](/images/gcp-pipelines-api.png)]()

 ### Key considerations
- - This is a serverless solution
+ - This is a serverless solution because you work with services or API endpoints and you do NOT configure or manage VMs or containers
- - Understanding (forecasting) service costs, particularly for BigQuery is important to nadvertently avoid overspending
+ - Understanding (forecasting) service costs, particularly for BigQuery is important to inadvertently avoid overspending

 ### How to do this
  - SEE the GCP Google Cloud Genomics API, see this link -- https://cloud.google.com/genomics/overview